 The award will be announced and recognized by both the IEEE Computer Society and the Software Engineering Institute (SEI).
 Recipients will receive an engraved, commemorative plaque at a conference in which they present their accomplishments.
 Recipients will also be required to produce an SEI technical report describing their accomplishments.

 More information about the nomination and award process, deadlines, and past recipients can be located at http://www.computer.org/web/awards/humphrey-spa.
-Questions should be directed to the SPA Award Coordinator.
+Questions should be directed to the Humphrey Award Coordinator.

-See the reports produced by previous SPA Award recipients.
+See the reports produced by previous Humphrey Award recipients.

 Chair, Mike Konrad, Software Engineering Institute